CamilaUlmetePais/Crutch-Word-Finder/README.md

 ## To run locally (you'll need to install ruby, but it'll be a thousand times faster):
   * For windows: https://rubyinstaller.org/
   * Check that ruby is installed correctly.
 Open a terminal and type `ruby -v`.
 On enter, it should display the version of ruby you installed.
-Something like `ruby 3.3.1`
+Something along the lines of `ruby 3.2.4 (2024-04-23 revision af471c0e01) [x64-mingw-ucrt]`
   * Navigate to the folder in which you've got this file using cd. like `cd downloads` or `cd documents`, etc.
   * Type in `ruby crutch_word_finder.rb` and enter.
 You're done!
 Collect your results from the terminal.